James

 So then, in this passage from James we are faced with two basic exhortations:

-i] "Everyone should be quick to listen, slow to speak and slow to become angry"
+First: "Everyone should be quick to listen, slow to speak and slow to anger".

 James' words are to the point and we do well to apply them to ourselves.
-We must get "rid of all moral filth and the evil that is so prevalent, and humbly accept the word planted in" us.
-James is not speaking of sexual thoughts here, he is speaking of a rancorous, narrow-minded, judgmental, approach to Biblical understanding.
 If we are constantly verbalizing our piety, we need to take note: "If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless."

-ii] "Do not merely listen to the word"
+Second: "Do not merely listen to the word."

 Discussion